Carpet installation cost estimate

 Different types of carpet costs

 Piles and textures vary with different cuts of yarn.
 There are several different types of pile carpeting with many uses.

-Some factors to consider are the amount of foot traffic, the feel, and the location of the carpet.
+Over time, we found that important factors to consider are the amount of foot traffic, the feel, and the location of the carpet.